JohnAndrieu/IoT-Embedded-Security/Assignement5/README.md

 ```bash
 service ssh status
 ```
 This does not really seem to resolve the problem.
+I also tried to restart the ssh server...
+It's kind of coin flip...

 ## Part 2 - Simulate firmware
 ### QEMU process running (in QEMU)